ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Made the terminating semicolon optional for module-level declarations
 Previously, a closing semicolon was not allowed after the module-level declarations below.
-- `Function-defn-body`
+- block function body
-- the service declaration
+- service declaration
-- `module-class-defn`
+- module class definition
-- `module-enum-decl`
+- module enumeration declaration

 Now, you can optionally end these declarations with a semicolon.

 ### Backward-incompatible changes